boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-in-url.md

 # Change the Dashboard Parameter value in URL

-By using dashboard parameters the user can change the value of the URLs dynamically.
+By utilizing dashboard parameters, the user can dynamically change the value of the URLs.

-You can pass the parameters to a dashboard by including them in a dashboard URL.
-Passing parameter values within the URL will apply a filter in the dashboard on the initial load itself.
+Parameters can be passed to a dashboard by including them in the dashboard URL.
+Passing parameter values within the URL will apply a filter in the dashboard upon initial load.

 To set a dashboard parameter within a URL, use the following syntax: